-Both lack the glitter and cache of gold, being dried tree saps, or resins.
+Frankincense and myrrh are the dried sap of trees, also known as resin.
 Frankincense comes from the deciduous trees of the genus Boswellia, and myrrh from some species in the genus Commiphora, all of which are found on the Horn of Africa and the coastal countries of the Arabian Peninsula.

-Extracting the sap for both frankincense and myrrh is essentially the same: Harvesters make a vertical cut in the tree’s trunk, piercing the sap reservoirs inside the bark.
+Extracting the sap for frankincense and myrrh is essentially the same process: Harvesters make a vertical cut in the tree’s trunk, piercing the sap reservoirs inside the bark.
 The sap oozes out and drips down the trunk and is left to dry and harden.
-After a few days or weeks, harvesters come back and collect the resin.
+After a few days or weeks, harvesters come back and collect the lumps of resin.

 Both resins have traditionally been used as incense and medicine.
-Frankincense has a woody, fruity smell that’s been used to perfume the homes of ancient Romans, the rituals of ancient Egyptians, and modern Catholic masses.
-In the ancient world, it was used medicinally to treat everything from poisoning, to diarrhea, to leprosy.
-In some Asian traditional medicines, it’s still used to aid digestion and relieve inflammation.
+Frankincense has a woody, fruity smell that is activated when it’s burned; it perfumed ancient Roman homes, archaic Egyptian rituals, and modern Catholic masses.
+In antiquity, physicians used frankincense to treat ailments ranging from poisoning to diarrhea to leprosy.
+In some Asian traditional medicines it’s a treatment for indigestion and relieving inflammation.

-Myrrh, meanwhile, has a medicinal, kind of bitter smell and was used often used to dress wounds because of its astringency (that is, it causes tissue to constrict).
-Today, it’s still used to prevent and treat gum disease and sometimes shows up in toothpastes and mouthwashes.
+Myrrh, meanwhile, has a medicinal, somewhat bitter smell when it’s burned.
+It is an astringent (a substance that causes tissues to constrict), so it was often used to dress wounds.
+Today, it’s still used to prevent and treat gum disease, and it sometimes shows up in toothpastes and mouthwashes.

-Myrrh can also be used in drinks, and was sometimes added to wines and liquors for flavor.
-It’s used to make some brands of fernets, the Italian liqueur that’s a sort of unofficial national drink of Argentina.
+Myrrh can also be added to alcoholic drinks and wine.
+It flavors some brands of fernet, the Italian liqueur that’s an unofficial national drink of Argentina.

 Have you got a Big Question you’d like us to answer?
 If so, let us know by emailing us at firstname.lastname@example.org.